Skip navigation

 Description

-Researchers have identified three major types of CDA: type I, type II, and type III.
-The types have different genetic causes and different but overlapping patterns of signs and symptoms.
+There are multiple types of CDA.
+Each type has a different genetic cause and distinct but overlapping patterns of signs and symptoms.

 Frequency

-Several hundred cases of CDA have been reported worldwide.
-CDA type II is the most common form of the disorder, with more than 300 reported cases.
-CDA type III is the rarest form; it has been described in only a few families from Sweden, Argentina, and the United States.
-The incidence of CDA type I is unknown.
-Because CDA is so rare and its signs and symptoms overlap with those of other disorders, many cases likely remain undiagnosed or are incorrectly diagnosed as other disorders.
+CDA is a rare disorder, though the exact prevalence of CDA is unknown.
+CDA type II is the most common form of the disorder.
+Because CDA is rare and the signs and symptoms may be mild or overlap with those of other disorders, many cases likely remain undiagnosed or are incorrectly diagnosed as other disorders.

 Causes

-CDA type II is caused by mutations in the SEC23B gene.
+CDA type II is caused by variants in the SEC23B gene.
 This gene provides instructions for making a protein that is involved in the transport of other proteins within cells.
-During the development of red blood cells, this protein may help ensure that proteins are transported to the areas where they are needed.
-Researchers are working to determine how mutations in the SEC23B gene lead to the signs and symptoms of CDA type II.
+During erythropoiesis, this protein may help ensure that proteins are transported to the areas where they are needed.

 Inheritance

-In several families, CDA type III appears to have an autosomal dominant pattern of inheritance.
+CDA type IV appears to have an autosomal dominant pattern of inheritance.
 Autosomal dominant inheritance means that one copy of the altered gene in each cell is sufficient to cause the disorder.
-In these families, affected individuals often have a parent and other relatives with the condition.
+In most cases, an affected person has one parent with the condition.
+When CDA type III is caused by variants in the KIF23 gene, it is also inherited in an autosomal dominant pattern.

 Other Names for This Condition